jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 # Summary
 I've used dating as a metaphor for the internship process.
-Maybe I've used it a bit too much.
 Receiving an internship offer is like starting a serious dating relationship with someone new.
 It may be a bit awkward at first, but you'll settle into a routine.